dy/piezo/docs/r&d.md

         → easiest would be to provide JS wrapper.
 The variety of WASM export forms is huge.
   * Export area solves the issue: `gain()=...; export gain`

-## [ ] Arrays: should have standard map, filter, reduce methods or not?
+## [ ] Arrays: to be or not to be? → for complex / arbitrary-length / nested structures?
   * ? what if we don't deal with arbitrary-length arrays?
     + it guarantees memory limitation, "embeds" into syntax
-    + it removes much need in syntax around arrays like map, filer: it can be as `(a,b,c) | map` → ok, for map use groups `(a,b,c)(fn)` or `a,b,c | i->i**.5` . for reduce use `a,b,c >- fn` or `a,b,c >- a,b -> a+b`
+    + it removes much need in syntax around arrays like map, filer: it can be as `(a,b,c) | map`
+    - that can be covered by groups
+  → ok, for map use groups `(a,b,c)(fn)` or `a,b,c | i->i**.5`
+    . for reduce use `a,b,c >- fn` or `a,b,c >- a,b -> a+b`
     ! that is in fact mixing operator! a,b,c >- mix
     !? we can reduce based on reducer's number of args
-  * I think we should overload these operators |, >-
+  * I think we should overload these operators |, >- ?!
+Groups are flat, small and fixed-size; Arrays are nested and any-length.

 ## [x] Concat/flat groups → no need to flattening/deep nesting
   * ?is done via range operator a, ..b, c..d, e (shortened spread)